pascomnet/documentation/site/content/release-notes/pascom18/_index.en.md

 {{% notice tip %}}
 With pascom 18 there are a number of core changes that you will need to check before updating and then modify once you have updated.
 Please use our check list in our detailed [Upgrade Guide]({{ ref "/server/upgrade" }}).{{%/notice%}}

-{{% notice warning %}}
-**Important Notice to this Update:**
-The reading of files from an SMB share is no longer supported.
-Instead, the import file can now be uploaded or queried from a URL.
-With pascom v18.08, in order to be able to send faxes via the UC client, client version 51 or newer is required.
-{{% /notice %}}

 ## Highlights

 {{< youtube nE3SCcMVfto >}}